Page 27 - 2025 Plan of Organization

 Counseling Program for children ages 3 to 18; Parent Support Groups; and Case Management.

-selected and elected by the voting membership.
-The balance of the Directors shall be considered
+and elected by the voting membership.
+The balance of the Directors shall be considered at-large

-at-large Directors elected by the CAS Board.
-The Executive Director of CAS is an ex-officio
+Directors elected by the CAS Board.
+The Executive Director of CAS is an ex-officio member of

-member of the CAS Board, but is not entitled to vote.
-Various factors are considered when
+the CAS Board, but is not entitled to vote.
+Various factors are considered when selecting and

 District specific requirements mandate that nine (9) of the sixteen (16) Directors must be